 - Up to 12 eggs (2 per serving)

-- Crumbled cotija cheese, for serving
+- Crumbled Cotija cheese, for serving

 - Hot store-bought or homemade refried beans, for serving

-Trim tops of chilies and discard seeds (see here for more detailed instructions).
+Trim tops of ancho chilies and discard seeds (see here for more detailed instructions).
 Place on a microwave-safe plate and microwave on high power until pliable and fragrant, about 15 seconds.
 Cut chilies into thin strips using kitchen shears or a sharp knife.

-Heat 1 tablespoon oil in a medium saucepan over medium-high heat until shimmering.
-Add onions and garlic and cook, stirring, until softened and just starting to brown, about 5 minutes.
+Heat 1 tablespoon (15ml) oil in a medium saucepan over medium-high heat until shimmering.
+Add onion and garlic and cook, stirring, until softened and just starting to brown, about 5 minutes.
 Add oregano and chili strips and cook until fragrant, about 15 seconds.
 Add tomatoes and chipotle chilies with their sauce and bring to a simmer.
 Reduce heat to maintain a gentle simmer for 10 minutes.

 When tortillas are cooked, reheat skillet over medium-high heat until oil is shimmering (add more oil if necessary).
 Fry eggs, using a spoon to baste the tops with hot oil as they cook in order to help set the upper whites while keeping the yolk completely liquid.
-Fry until crisp on the bottom, whites are set, and yolks are golden, about 1 1/2 minutes.
+Fry until eggs are crisp on the bottom, whites are set, and yolks are golden, about 1 1/2 minutes.
 Season with salt and pepper and slide onto a clean plate.